-iOS 10 is deservedly called the biggest ever update thanks to hundreds of exciting features.
+iOS 13 is deservedly called the biggest ever update thanks to countless exciting features.
 No wonder the latest iOS ecosystem has outpaced its predecessors in terms of fast adoption rate.
-Whether it’s the fantastic Messages app, the redesigned Lock screen or the supremely improved Control Center, iOS 10 has got plenty to win you over.
+Whether it’s the fantastic dark mode, swipe keyboard or the revamped Apple Maps, iOS 13 has got plenty to win you over.

 Step #1.
 Launch Settings app on your iPhone → Scroll down and tap on the Phone app.